-We have historically grown our business and strengthened our service offerings in the EIM market through strategic acquisitions and integration, as well as organic growth.
-We are a value oriented and disciplined acquirer, having efficiently deployed \$5.8 billion on acquisitions over the last 10 years.
+We remain a value oriented and disciplined acquirer and consolidator, having efficiently deployed \$5.8 billion on acquisitions over the last 10 years.
 Mergers and acquisitions is one of our leading growth drivers and similar to high-performing conglomerates, we create value by focusing on acquiring and integrating businesses.
 We have developed a philosophy, which we refer to as "The OpenText Business System", that is designed to create value by leveraging a clear set of operational mandates for integrating newly acquired companies and assets.
-We see our ability to successfully integrate acquired companies and assets into our business as a strength and pursuing strategic acquisitions is an important aspect to our growth strategy.
-In Fiscal 2017, we further demonstrated the implementation of our strategy by acquiring certain assets and liabilities of the enterprise content division of EMC Corporation, a Massachusetts corporation, and certain of its subsidiaries, collectively referred to as Dell-EMC (ECD Business), certain customer communication management software assets from HP Inc. (CCM Business), and Recommind Inc. (Recommind).
+We see our ability to successfully integrate acquired companies and assets into our business as a strength and pursuing strategic acquisitions is an important aspect to our Total Growth strategy.
+In Fiscal 2018, we further demonstrated the implementation of our strategy by acquiring Covisint Corporation (Covisint), Guidance Software, Inc. (Guidance) and Hightail, Inc. (Hightail).
+We regularly evaluate acquisition opportunities on an ongoing basis and at any time may be at various stages of discussion with respect to such opportunities.
 For additional details on our acquisitions, please see "Acquisitions During the Last Five Fiscal Years", elsewhere in Item 1 of this Annual Report on Form 10-K.

 While acquiring companies is one of our leading growth drivers, our growth strategy also includes organic growth through continuous innovation.
-We create sustained value through new innovation by expanding distribution and continually adding value to our installed base of customers.
-Over the last three fiscal years, we have invested a total of approximately \$672.2 million in research and development (R&D) and we typically target to spend approximately 10% to 12% of revenues for R&D each fiscal year.
+We believe we create sustained value through new innovation by expanding distribution and continually adding value to our installed base of customers.
+Over the last three fiscal years, we have invested a cumulative total of approximately \$799.2 million in research and development (R&D) or approximately \$11.5% of cumulative revenue for such three year period and we typically target to spend approximately \$11% to \$13% of revenues for R&D each fiscal year.
 We believe our ability to leverage our global presence is helpful to our ability to grow organically.